ontouchstart/cloudflare-page/src/chapter_bytes.md

-# Bytes
+# Programming with Bytes

-Let's study everything again from scratch with bytes.
+Let's start from the bottom and program from scratch with [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).

 ## An array buffer of 16 bytes